JordanReel/bevy-compute/README.md

+This fork added support for Bevy 0.16.1.
+Working on support for camera rendertargets in compute shaders.

 This crate is a plugin for the Bevy game engine to simplify the use of compute shaders.

 It provides a pretty simple API.
 First, add the `BevyComputePlugin` to your Bevy app.
 To initiate the compute shaders, first set up all the needed buffers in the `ShaderBufferSet`.
 Then, send a `StartComputeEvent` with a `Vec` of `ComputeTask`s that will define the sequence of shaders to run.
 If relevant, be prepared to recieve `CopyBufferEvent`s, which will have buffer data returned from the computer shaders back to the CPU, and `ComputeTaskDoneEvent`s, which will tell you that a given compute task has completed.